BEMRosetta/BEMRosetta/bin/README.md

 ## BEMRosetta Install

 ### Windows
 No install is required.
-Just run BEMRosetta.exe, dodge Windows warnings and run it.
+Just open BEMRosetta.exe and dodge Windows warnings.